rileygrotenhuis/corvesive/README.md

-# api.corvesive.com
+# Corvesive - API

-This is the Laravel API for Corvesive.
+Corvesive is a budgeting application that focuses on reporting and tracking your personal finances over the course of customizable segments of times.

 ## Prerequisites